 In its early passages at least, Navigator is liable to surprise – like a good few Disneys of the preceding period – for what it lets by without comment.
 On July 4 1978, 12-year-old David Scott Freeman (Joey Cramer, competent but forgettable) is sent to fetch his brother from the woods.
 At night.
 David has a fall, awakes, and then returns home to discover his family are no longer there.
 He is taken to the police station, and thanks to some solid work from the boys in blue, reunited with them.
 Only they are now eight years older.
 It’s 1986, and David’s little brother is now his older brother.

-It’s a great opening, although one wonders how the casual approach to themes of child abduction would play in a remake.
+It’s a great opening, although one wonders how the casual approach to themes of child abduction would play in a remake (edit: additional to which, one wonders if the designers would be so brazen as to include overt paedo symbolism, as found here on the steps of the alien spacecraft).
 It’s only that this abduction is at behest of a friendly alien spacecraft that softens the effect (albeit a spacecraft voiced by Paul Reubens, which definitely wouldn’t happen now, given the adverse publicity that has attached itself to the actor over the years).
 We aren’t talking Communion-type alien business, fortunately.
 Rather, screenwriters Michael Burton and Matt MacManus (from a story by Mark H Baker) effectively set up a Twilight Zone shift in reality.
 Perhaps this was an influence on a young Christopher Nolan; its emotional core is essentially that of Interstellar, only reversed.